Adequate support during the interview

-In that context, the Austrian Queer base counseling center criticised the fact that BFA employees were not adequately trained in that regard.
+In that context, the Austrian Queer base counselling centre criticised the fact that BFA employees were not adequately trained in that regard.
 The Ministry of Interior responded that there are ongoing training courses offered to BFA staff and highlighted that specific trainings on LGBTI rights had been planned even before the aforementioned scandal.
 However, no additional training seemed to have been provided at the time of writing In 2021, BFA and BVwG have offered additional training involving the specialised NGO Queer Base.
 The trainings are not mandatory for the BFA employees.

 The OHCHR report of 2018 also confirmed that, in a number of cases obtained, negative decisions made by the BFA were based on personal views and involved biased questioning in interviews as well as stereotypes on gender and race.
 Gender-specific considerations are not systematically adopted in practice, e.g. by ensuring that women are interviewed without the presence of male family members.
 Even when the information about sexual orientation of individuals was not disputed, there have been cases where gay people were returned in fast-track-procedure to countries considered as “safe”, yet criminalising homosexuality.

 Another similar case concerned an asylum seeker who claimed that he had been threatened in Gambia because of his homosexuality.
 This claim was considered not credible by the BFA.
 After having analysed the reasoning of the decision and because the particular circumstances of the case were not taken into consideration, the VfGH concluded that the necessary administrative standards were not met.
-In 2021, another case in which the NGO Queer Base represented the applicant was made public: The BFA has used inappropriate and inadequate questions concerning the sexual life of the applicant and has made the applicant undress according to her.
+In 2021, another case in which the NGO Queer Base represented the applicant was made public: The BFA had used inappropriate and inadequate questions concerning the sexual life of the applicant and had made the applicant undress according to her.

 Article 30 AsylG also states that particular attention should be paid to the asylum seekers’ specific needs throughout the asylum procedure, although the concept of “adequate support” is not defined or described in the law.
 Although the 6-month time limit to decide on an asylum application for international protection is sufficient to identify such specific needs, this is not applied in practice.
 In cases concerning unaccompanied children, the BFA often failed to issue a decision within due time.